daeken/WebStation/Readme.md

 Running (Static)
 ----------------

+To build a static, offline version (which still needs to be hosted on HTTP due to file access security), run:

+	python build.py

-The `build/` directory contains a runnable instance of the application.
-Because of the way files are requested, this must be run from http.
-E.g. `python -m SimpleHTTPServer someporthere`.
+The `build/` directory then contains a runnable instance of the application.
+For quick testing, `python -m SimpleHTTPServer someporthere` to run a local webserver.
+But you probably want to just run the actual dev server.

 License
 =======